-There are many great reasons why you should use a rent to own contract when selling your house in Southern California.
-Learn more about what selling your Southern California house in this manner can mean for you!
+There are many great reasons why you should use a rent to own contract when selling your house in Greater Los Angeles.
+Learn more about what selling your Greater Los Angeles house in this manner can mean for you!

-Using a rent to own contract is often overlooked by homeowners looking to sell a house in Southern California.
+Using a rent to own contract is often overlooked by homeowners looking to sell a house in Greater Los Angeles.
 Many people fear becoming a landlord, however, the rewards can be much greater than that of a standard rental property.
 The tenant is more likely to treat the property with respect.
 You are more likely to get your rent on time.
-And you are more likely to get your asking price for your house in Southern California.
-Don’t write off a rent to own contract when selling your house in Southern California until you run the numbers and find out what selling this way can mean for you.
+And you are more likely to get your asking price for your house in Greater Los Angeles.
+Don’t write off a rent to own contract when selling your house in Greater Los Angeles until you run the numbers and find out what selling this way can mean for you.

 A Fast Sale

 Using a rent to own contract to sell your house in Greater Los Angeles opens up your property to a whole new pool of buyers.
 There are tons of people out there who are eager to buy, and who will have no problems paying you.
 However, something is holding them back from obtaining a traditional mortgage.
 While some people simply lack the funds for a down payment or the credit to qualify for a loan, there are many other situations that can affect a persons ability to buy a house in the traditional manner.
 For example:

 - They are recently self-employed and unable to qualify for a mortgage

 - They were forced to spend their down payment on something else, but they still want to buy right away

 - They have another mortgage, making it more difficult to obtain a second

 - They have other debts, making them look bad on paper